Afro-Colombians: Socio-economic inequalities

 This is a result of the inequality present in the Colombian education system.
-The quality of education afforded to the black population pales in comparison to that of the white/mestizo population.
-The black population is also not granted the same opportunities when it come to jobs or social advancement.
+The quality of education afforded to the Black population pales in comparison to that of the white/mestizo population.
+The Black population is also not granted the same opportunities when it come to jobs or social advancement.
 These are the factors that contribute to an 80 percent rate of poverty among African descendants.
 The World Bank recently reported that the percentage of Afro-Colombians that receive primary education is higher than the percentage of primary education received by the rest of Colombians, being 42% versus 32%, respectively.
 However, many Afro-Colombians are not able to receive any higher education besides primary level education because secondary education (or high school education) is only offered to 62% of Afro-Colombians, while this type of education is offered to 75% of all other Colombians.
 Furthermore, researchers have found that the overall educational quality of schools located in Afro-Colombian communities is much lower and poorer than those in other communities, mainly because of the lack of government support and investment in these areas.
 This was reflected in the results of the ICFES exam (national standardized exam), which showed that the average results for Afro-Colombians were significantly lower than the results of the rest of Colombians.
-Given that only a very few numbers of Afro-Colombians can reach college/university education, the range of jobs for most Afro-Colombians is very limited and obtaining high-level jobs with a good salary is very difficult for them to achieve.
+Given that few Afro-Colombians reach tertiary education, the range of jobs for most Afro-Colombians is very limited and obtaining high-level jobs with a good salary is difficult to achieve.

-White Colombians in Bogota strengthen already existing racial ladders and reinforce them in urban areas through spatial isolation—placing racism and racial discrimination external to their social worlds.
+White Colombians in Bogotá strengthen already existing racial ladders and reinforce them in urban areas through spatial isolation—placing racism and racial discrimination external to their social worlds.
 Discrimination based on race and spatial isolation affects the interaction between citizens in urban spaces.

-Urban researchers have found drastic economic differences between the residents of Bogota.
-Suburbs are segregated and more uniform with people with similar incomes.
+Urban researchers have found drastic economic differences between the residents of Bogotá; suburbs are segregated and more economically homogenous, with people of similar incomes.
 This stratification has a racial and economic element to it.
-Afro-Colombians are segregated and live in all 19 sectors of the city, which are sectors with the two lowest stratum classification such as designations, Bosa, Kennedy, and Ciudad Bolivar, which are situated very far away from Zona Rosa, a city full of nightlife and entertainment.
+Afro-Colombians live in all 19 sectors of the city, but are over represented in sectors with the two lowest stratum classification such as Bosa, Kennedy, and Ciudad Bolívar, which are situated far from Chapinero, which houses the city's central business district.

-Statistics on jobs and politics
+Jobs and politics

 According to a study, between 2002 and 2010 Afro-Colombian legislators proposed 25 bills directly affecting the Afro-Colombian community and only two bills were approved.

-Another study done by the National Union School found that 65% of Afro-Colombians in the informal sector and 29% in the formal sector make less than the minimum wage.
+Another 2015 study done by the National Union School found that 65% of Afro-Colombians in the informal sector and 29% in the formal sector make less than the minimum wage.